atimics/matrixbot/API.md

                 "type": "string",
                 "description": "The channel to post in (if not provided, posts to user's timeline)" },
-            "image_s3_url": {
+            "image_arweave_url": {
                 "type": "string",
-                "description": "S3 URL of an image to attach to the post" },
+                "description": "Arweave URL of an image to attach to the post" },
-            "video_s3_url": {
+            "video_arweave_url": {
                 "type": "string",
-                "description": "S3 URL of a video to attach to the post" }
+                "description": "Arweave URL of a video to attach to the post" }
         },
         "required": ["content"]